barrykooij/what-the-file/readme.txt

 License: GPL v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-What The File adds an option to your toolbar showing what file and template parts are used to display the page you’re currently viewing.
+What The File adds an option to your toolbar showing what file and template parts are used to display the page you're currently viewing.

 == Description ==

-What The File adds an option to your toolbar showing what file and template parts are used to display the page you’re currently viewing.
-You can click the file name to directly edit it through the theme editor, though I don’t recommend this for bigger changes.
+What The File adds an option to your toolbar showing what file and template parts are used to display the page you're currently viewing.
+You can click the file name to directly edit it through the theme editor, though I don't recommend this for bigger changes.
 What The File supports BuddyPress and Roots Theme based themes.

 More information can be found <a href='http://www.barrykooij.com/what-the-file/'>here</a>.
 For support please visit the <a href='http://wordpress.org/support/plugin/what-the-file'>Support forum</a>.